telerik/xaml-docs/controls/raddesktopalert/desktop-alert-manager.md

 #### __[C#] Example 1:  Showing RadDesktopAlert__

-{{region cs-raddesktopalert-desktop-alert-manager_0}}
+{{region cs-raddesktopalert-desktop-alert-manager_1}}
 	var alert = new RadDesktopAlert
 	{
 	    Header = "MAIL NOTIFICATION",
-		Content = "Hello, Here are two things that we noticed today on our daily meeting.", Command = new DelegateCommand(OnCommandExecuted),
+	    Content = "Hello, Here are two things that we noticed today on our daily meeting.", Command = new DelegateCommand(this.OnCommandExecuted),
 	    ShowDuration = 5000,
 	};
 	manager.ShowAlert(alert);
 {{endregion}}

 #### __[VB] Example 1:  Showing RadDesktopAlert__

-{{region vb-raddesktopalert-desktop-alert-manager_0}}
+{{region vb-raddesktopalert-desktop-alert-manager_1}}
 	Dim alert = New RadDesktopAlert() With {
 	     .Header = "MAIL NOTIFICATION",
 	     .Content = "Hello, Here are two things that we noticed today on our daily meeting.", .Command = New DelegateCommand(OnCommandExecuted),
 	     .ShowDuration = 5000
 	}
 	manager.ShowAlert(alert)
 {{endregion}}